hlmeS/ec/pidEV/pid_ev_report.md

 ## GA Testing

-To run the evolutionary process and test the algorithms performance, one can simply set the configuration parameters, shown in Figure 9 below, and run each step of the EV process for a desired number of iterations.
+To run the evolutionary process and test the algorithms performance, one can simply set the configuration parameters, shown in  Listing 9 below, and run each step of the EV process for a desired number of iterations.
 A more appropriate stopping criterion should be considered in future implementations.

-Table 1-3 summarizes some of the tested parameters.
+Table 1-2 summarize some of the tested parameters.

 **Table 1:** Varying the number of genes and spread factor with 20 iterations.